gavyaggarwal/USDA-EAT-UX-Form/TESTING.md

 ### Compatibility Testing

-We want our form to work with a variety of browsers and conducted extensive testing to ensure that our form is compatible with all the commonly used browsers and operating systems.
+We want our form to work with a variety of browsers and conducted sufficient testing to ensure that our form is compatible with all the commonly used browsers and operating systems.

 We accomplished this by using our form on Safari, Firefox, Google Chrome, and Internet Explorer and resolving minor inconsistencies in functionality and appearance (such as different spacing, unequal text parsing) so that the form experience is consistent regardless of browser.